-Matthew S. Platz, Vice Chancellor for Academic Affairs
+BIO: Matthew S. Platz, Vice Chancellor for Academic Affairs

-The Platz laboratory has been funded in the past by the NIH and the biotech industry.
-Platz maintains an active research laboratory which has been continuously funded by the National Science Foundation since 1979.
-The Platz laboratory studies the photochemistry of small organic molecules in media as diverse as simple organic solutions and in blood products used in transfusion medicine.
-His research has been recognized by the Cope Scholar award of the American Chemical Society and the Remsen Award.
+The Platz Laboratory has been funded in the past by the National Institutes of Health and the biotech industry.
+Platz maintains an active research laboratory continuously funded by the National Science Foundation since 1979.
+The laboratory studies the photochemistry of small organic molecules in media as diverse as simple organic solutions and in blood products used in transfusion medicine.
+Platz's research has been recognized by the Cope Scholar Award of the American Chemical Society and the Remsen Award.